mgutz/task/docs/tasks.md

 # Params and Props

 A task is either an exported function or exported object.
-Each task receives a single argument with packages used by `task` itself
+Each task receives a single object argument with packages used by `task`

 | prop      | desc                                                    |
 | --------- | ------------------------------------------------------- |